flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.Rmd.md

 :::

-Just like Nintendo's PPU, The VDP is a tile-based engine, and as such, it uses **tiles** (basic 8x8 bitmaps) to compose graphic planes.
+Just like Nintendo's PPU, the VDP is a tile-based engine, and as such, it uses **tiles** (basic 8x8 bitmaps) to compose graphic planes.
 In the case of the VDP, each tile is encoded with a 4-byte-long array, where each 4-bit entry corresponds to a pixel and its value corresponds to a colour entry (pointing to a colour palette).

 Game cartridges store tiles in their **ROM** (found in their cartridge) but these must be copied to **VRAM** for the VDP to read them [@graphics-ports].
 Traditionally, this was only possible during specific time frames and handled by the CPU, fortunately, this console added special circuitry to offload this task to the VDP (we'll get into details later on).